smithy-lang/smithy-typescript/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

+## Keeping code generation in sync with aws-sdk-js-v3

+Any changes made to the `smithy-typescript-codegen` package need to be compatible with aws-sdk-js-v3.
+Maintainers and reviewers
+MUST ensure that code generation is kept in sync between the two repositories by creating an equivalent PR in aws-sdk-js-v3.

+Procedure to keep code generation in sync while making changes to `smithy-typescript-codegen`:
+1. Fork and clone [aws/aws-sdk-js-v3][aws-sdk-js-v3].
+2. Run `yarn` to install dependencies.
+3. Run `generate-clients` with `HEAD` commit as follows:
+    ```sh
+    yarn generate-clients --commit HEAD
+    ```
+4. If the clients are updated, post a pull request on aws-sdk-js-v3.
+If the clients are not updated, no further action is needed.
+5. When PR on smithy-typescript is merged, rebase the PR on aws-sdk-js-v3 and add merged commit as default.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/awslabs/smithy-typescript/labels/help%20wanted) issues is a great place to start.